PowershellGroup/Write-Log-Module/README.md

 ### Installation of Class Version

 1. Download the <a href="https://github.com/captainqwerty/Write-Log/release">latest release</a>.
+2. Extract the zipped folder.
-2. Place the "Write-Log" folder in your project's folder or in a location the script can access under the context it will be ran.
+3. Place the "Write-Log" folder in your project's folder or in a location the script can access under the context it will be ran.
-3. Add the Using satement pointing to the Write-Log-Class.psm1 file, please note using statements must be the very first lines of your script.
+4. Add the Using satement pointing to the Write-Log-Class.psm1 file, please note using statements must be the very first lines of your script.
 In this example the Write-Log folder containing the file is in the root folder with the script calling it.
 ```ps1
 using module ".\Write-Log\Write-Log-Class.psm1"
 ```